Constitution

 Election and Term

-The Assistant Treasurer shall be a member of the church nominated by the Board of Deacons and confirmed by the membership.
+The Assistant Treasurer shall be a member of the Church nominated by the Board of Elders and confirmed by the membership.
 The Assistant Treasurer shall serve a term of two years.
 There is no limit on the number of consecutive terms the Assistant Treasurer may serve.

 Duties

-• To assist in the receiving and counting of all offerings at all services, aided as needed by designated delegates.
+• Assisting in the receiving and counting of all offerings at all services, aided as needed by designated delegates.

-• To fulfill all the duties of the Treasurer as needed.
+• Fulfilling all duties of the Treasurer as needed in his/her absence.

 Dismissal

-The Assistant Treasurer may be dismissed by a majority vote of either the Board of Deacons or the Board of Elders.
-The Assistant Treasurer shall be dismissed upon removal from the membership of the church.
+The Assistant Treasurer shall be dismissed according to the process outlined below in Section 4 of the Bylaws.
+The Assistant Treasurer shall be dismissed upon removal from membership of the Church.

 Clerk